Chemotherapy in Veterinary Medicine

 How is chemotherapy given?

-How a chemotherapeutic drug is administered, how often it is given and how many treatments are given varies from case to case.
-The type of cancer, the extent of disease, and general health of the animal help the oncologists to formulate a treatment protocol (type of drugs, dose, and schedule used) appropriate for your pet.
+How a chemotherapeutic drug is administered, how often it is given, and how many treatments are given varies from case to case.
+The type of cancer, the extent of disease, and the general health of the animal help the oncologists to formulate a treatment protocol (the type of drugs, dose, and schedule used) appropriate for your pet.

 Some drugs are oral medications (pills) that you give at home.
 Others are brief injections that require an outpatient appointment.
 In some instances, slow infusions or repeated treatments throughout the day may require an animal to spend the day in the hospital.
 The treatments are typically repeated from weekly to every third week.
 Blood tests may be needed to monitor the effects of chemotherapy during the weeks between drug treatments.

 The duration of chemotherapy depends on the type of cancer and the extent of disease.
 Some animals need to receive chemotherapy for the rest of their lives.
 In others, treatments may be spread out or discontinued after a period of weeks to months provided that the cancer is in remission, i.e., there is no detectable evidence of cancer in the body.
-Chemotherapy can be resumed when the cancer relapses.
+Chemotherapy can be resumed if cancer returns.

-In many cases, we are unable to cure our veterinary cancer patients.
-Our goal is therefore to improve a pet's quality of life.
+In many cases, cancer in our companion animals cannot be cured.
+Therefore, our goal is to improve a pet's quality of life.
 To this end, chemotherapy can be used to minimize the discomfort caused by a tumor or to slow down the progression of the disease.
 For most (but not all) types of tumors, the oncologist will provide information on average life expectancy with and without treatments.